Moussa-Mikhail/lagrange_point_orbit_simulator/README.md

 #### Simulation Parameters

-num_years: float.
-Number of years to simulate.
+num_years: positive float.
+Time to simulate in years.
 The default is 100.0.

-num_steps: non-negative int.
-Number of steps to simulate.
-The default is 10**6.
+time_step: float.
+Time inbetween simulation steps in hours. the default is 1.0.

-a ratio of 10**4 steps per year is recommended.
+A negative value will cause the simulation to run backwards in time.

 #### Satellite Parameters